Sasaank79/Inventory-Management-System/README.md

 pip install -r requirements.txt

 cp .env.example .env
-# Edit .env with your DATABASE_URL and credentials
+# Edit .env and set your ADMIN_USERNAME and ADMIN_PASSWORD

 python seed_db.py
 python run.py
 ```

+Visit `http://localhost:5000` and login with the credentials you set in `.env`.

 ## Cloud Deployment